 There are a few things businesses can do before the start of an implementation to ensure they’re ready to hit the ground running:

-- Sort out Subscriptions: are these managed by lists?
+- Subscriptions: are these managed by lists?
 Are existing prospects organised into the correct lists?

-- Materials & Resources: Identify what materials and resources you have, and what you need.
+- Materials & Resources: identify what materials and resources you have, and what you need.
+For example, does the client have the correct licenses provisioned, or the right skill sets their side to do graphic design?

 Q3: How would you help a customer who wants to start nurturing their prospects, but doesn’t know where to start?